 Mental health and wellness are a vital part of your success personally and as a student.
 If you or a friend are experiencing stress, anxiety, depression, or other mental health difficulties it is important to ask for help.
 The University is committed to providing confidential and discrete services to students in need of help.

 In the United States, visiting a counselor, therapist, psychologist or psychiatrist is widely accepted if a person is dealing with a mental health issue.
 The University provides free and confidential counseling services to registered students.
-For more information, visit Counseling and Psychological Services, here.
+For more information, visit Counseling and Psychological Services.
 An ISSS advisor is also happy to help a student set up an appointment.
-The #4 Campus Shuttle will takes students from campus to Student Health Services, including Counseling and Psychological Services (CAPS).

 If you do not want to schedule a 1-on-1 appointment with a therapist, CAPS also provides group programming, including Let's Talk.
 If you would prefer peer assistance, the Middle Earth Peer Assistance Program provides a student-staffed and professionally supervised hotline, wellness coaching program, and ambassador service.